polterguy/polterguy.github.io/tutorials/auth/index.md

 native languages, might be using slang etc - Results in that the entropy becomes the same, only exponentially growing for each additional character the user adds to his password.
-The point of course being that for me as a Norwegian, the following password is ridiculously simple to remember, since it's a Norwegian sentence, that makes perfectly sense for me, which I could easily memorize.
+The point of course being that for me as a Norwegian, the following password is ridiculously simple to remember, since it's a Norwegian sentence, that makes perfectly sense for me, which I could easily memorise.

 > Heisann, teisann, mitt navn er Thomas Hansen og jeg er KUL!